ringtack/ip-tcp/README.md

 Afterwards, results should appear in the `benchmarks/` directory; files appear as `send_<secs_since_UNIX_EPOCH>.txt`.
 Happy testing!

+To generate your own test files, see the appendix.

 > `sf_benchmark`/`rf_benchmark` do not handle failure well; they will survive a failed three-way handshake (although `rf_benchmark` will never finish, since it will wait for too many files), but if a `sendfile` call hits the data or `FIN` re-transmission limit (currently `20`), `sf_benchmark` will forever halt.
 This isn't a large issue, but it does complicate benchmarking with more iterations/a lossier network.

 ## Performance
 Through rudimentary testing, we estimate the reference node to require about `12s` to send a 1MB file over a 2% lossy network, and `150ms` over a non-lossy network.
-We currently have two benchmarks in the directory:
+We currently have three benchmarks in the directory:
 - `send_1651620102.txt` contains the results of sending a 1MB file over a 2% lossy network 50 times.
 We achieve an average speed of **7.7684s**, a **54.639%** improvement over the reference node.
+- `send_1651638729.txt` contains the results of sending a 1MB file over a 2% lossy network 25 times.
+We achieve an average speed of **4.7041s**, a **155.097%** improvement over the reference node.
 - `send_nonlossy_16516521794.txt` contains the results of sending a 1MB file over a non-lossy network 50 times.
 We achieve an average speed of **98.9592ms**, a **51.578%** improvement over the reference node.

-Other, less glamorous tests exist in the `benchmark/` directory as well; inspect them if you please :-(. (note that benchmarks with multiple `FAILED THREE-WAY HANDSHAKE`s are a result of `sf_benchmark` lacking appropriate failure recovery, not implementation bugs...
-I hope)

 > All performance tests were run in a Ubuntu 20.04 VM on a 2018 13" MacBook Pro with a 2.3 GHz Quad-Core Intel Core i5 and 16GB RAM.